 The NHS recommend that you limit caffeine intake to about 200mg/day.
-Caffeine does pass into breastmilk, some babies are quite sensitive to it and others aren’t.
+Caffeine does pass into breastmilk.
+Some babies are quite sensitive to it and others aren’t.
 It tends to have a greater effect on younger babies.
 Some women find they can drink coffee all day with no effect on their baby, others find that just one cup of tea has their baby over-stimulated.
 Follow your baby’s lead.

-Oily fish is a fantastic source of Omega 3 and vitamin D, but it also contains low levels of pollutants so should be limited to two portions a week.
+Oily fish is a fantastic source of Omega 3 and vitamin D, but it also contains low levels of pollutants and so should be limited to two portions a week.

 There is no reason to avoid acidic food such as citrus fruits, tomatoes, vinegar etc. Eating a large amount of acidic food does not change the pH of your blood plasma.
 Your breastmilk is made from your blood—not the contents of your stomach.

 IBCLC on maternal diet

 There is no reason to avoid spicy foods whilst breastfeeding.
 Women from some cultures eat lots and lots of spicy foods, and their babies suffer no more digestive issues than babies who’s mother’s eat no spicy foods.